DDL replication v5

 - Actions related to databases or tablespaces

-Automatic DDL replication makes certain DDL changes easier without having to manually distribute the DDL change to all nodes and ensure that they are consistent.
+Automatic DDL replication makes certain DDL changes easier without your having to manually distribute the DDL change to all nodes and ensure that they're consistent.

 In the default replication set, DDL is replicated to all nodes by default.
 To replicate DDL, you must add a DDL replication filter to the replication set.
 See DDL replication filtering.